Quick Workout for Moms: Try these suggestions

 9. Make active dates with your significant other or your friends.
 You'll get to socialize and fit your workout in at the same time.

 10. Consider investing in some home-exercise equipment that you can use when your baby is napping or in bad weather.
 Sneak in your resistance training routine with dumbbells while your child is in the cradle or playpen nearby.
-Check out this quick workout you can do in your living room or bedroom with dumbbells.

 11. Build a library of exercise videos.
 These can be a fun and convenient way to squeeze exercise into your day.
 Have a variety of selections on hand saved (YouTube has tons, or try The Home Bodies Fitness Show) including cardio/dance and muscle/strength workouts.